Fondation du patrimoine: Patrimoine Emploi program

 Through its Patrimoine Emploi program, the Fondation contributes to training in heritage professions and to the social and professional integration of people in difficulty.
 It provides financial support for projects to preserve or enhance built heritage, carried out as part of integration projects for disadvantaged groups (unemployed young people, people in prison, the long-term unemployed, etc.), and for heritage training programs organized by schools, training centers, “chantiers écoles”, approved structures or specialized associations such as Union Rempart, Acta Vista or the Medieval History and Architecture Workshop (Chantiers Histoire et Architecture Médiévales - CHAM) association.

 Jewish Heritage Program

 Through its Jewish Heritage program, established in partnership and with the support of the Edmond J. Safra Foundation, the foundation contributes to preserving and restoring the diverse, ancient, and often overlooked historical heritage of the Jews of France.
 The renovation of the Great Consistorial Synagogue of Metz, started in 2023 and completed in 2025, is the first project to benefit from this program.

+In 2026, the Synagogues of Nantes, Toul, Colmar, Elbeuf, the Jewish cemetery of Belfort and the Beaucaire building in L'Isle-sur-la-Sorgue also benefited from this program through restoration and renovation projects.